Jack's (store): History

 Exterior of Jack's supermarket in Chatteris, Cambridgeshire, the first store using this brand to open in September 2018.

-Jack's was founded in 2018 by Tesco as a discount chain to rival stores such as Lidl and Aldi.
-It is named after the Tesco founder, Jack Cohen.
-The company opened its first stores in Chatteris, Cambridgeshire, and Immingham, Lincolnshire, on 20 September 2018.
-Initial plans were to open between ten and fifteen stores within six months of launching; they ultimately only ever operated thirteen stores across the UK.
-From May 2019, selected products from Jack's stores will be made available in Tesco stores for the first time.
+Named after Tesco founder Jack Cohen, Jack's was established in 2018 to compete with less expensive supermarkets like Lidl and Aldi.
+The first stores were opened in Chatteris and Immingham on 20 September 2018.
+Initial plans were to open between ten and fifteen stores within six months of launching; ultimately, only fourteen stores were opened across the UK.

+From May 2019, selected products from Jack's stores were made available in those of Tesco.